TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 TODAY'S SALES

-Save up to 40% off through June 7 at 4am ET.
+Save up to 40% off through June 13 at 4am ET.

-MEMORIAL DAY BUSINESS SALE EXTENDED
+BUSINESS SALE

-Sign up to LenovoPro and receive exclusive EXTENDED access.
-Sale ends June 6 at 4am ET.
+Save up to 48% on our top selling thin &. light PCs.
+Sale ends June 10 at 4am ET.

-Home Laptop Flash Sale
+Thin &.
+Light Flash Sale

-Save up to $180 off select home laptops.
-Limited Time Only!.
-Sale ends June 6 at 4am ET.
+Save up to $650 off on select ultra slim, thinner, lighter and engineered to last as long as you do.
+Sale Ends June 10 at 4am ET.

-Yoga 730 15"
+New ThinkPad E580

-Break out of the 90-degree mold and rock tech global-style.
+Customize your 15" laptop.
+Available in Black or Silver.

 M910 Tiny: Think Big with a Tiny Desktop &.
 Monitor